A Ranking Game for Imitation Learning: Experimental Results

 \section{Experimental Results}

-We compare \texttt{rank-game} against state-of-the-art LfO approaches on MuJoCo benchmarks having continuous state and action spaces.
-The LfO setting is more challenging since no actions are available, and it is a crucial imitation learning problem that can be used in cases where action modalities can differ between the expert and the agent, such as in robot learning.

-We denote the imitation learning algorithms that use the proposed shaped ranking-loss from Section~\ref{method:auto_preferences} as RANK-\{PAL, RAL\}, and the algorithms that use the \textit{supremum-loss} under the Stackelberg formulation as IMIT-\{PAL, RAL\}.
-In all our methods, we rely on an off-policy model-free method, Soft Actor-Critic (SAC)~\cite{haarnoja2018soft}, for updating the policy agent.
+We compare \texttt{rank-game} against state-of-the-art LfO and LfD approaches on MuJoCo benchmarks having continuous state and action spaces.
+The LfO setting is more challenging since no actions are available, and is a crucial imitation learning problem that can be used in cases where action modalities differ between the expert and the agent, such as in robot learning.
+We focus on the LfO setting in this section and defer the LfD experiments to Appendix~\ref{ap:lfd_experiments}.
+We denote the imitation learning algorithms that use the proposed ranking-loss $L_k$ from Section~\ref{method:auto_preferences} as RANK-\{PAL, RAL\}.
+We refer to the \texttt{rank-game} variants which use automatically generated rankings and offline preferences as (auto) and (pref) respectively following Section~\ref{sec:ranking_loss}.
+In all our methods, we rely on an off-policy model-free algorithm, Soft Actor-Critic (SAC)~\citep{haarnoja2018soft}, for updating the policy agent \rebt{(in step 5 of Algorithm~\ref{algo:meta_algorithm})}.